When Did Renewable Energy Start

 The United States pumped nearly 3.7 billion barrels of crude oil in the first 10 months of 2019, more than 2 billion in the same period in 2009, according to the EIA.
 For all of 2018, crude oil accounted for nearly a quarter of all US energy production.
 Natural gas, which accounted for about a third of total energy production in 2018, also grew, from 21.7 trillion cubic feet in the first nine months of 2009 to 33.6 trillion cubic feet in the same period in 2019.

-See also How Much Energy Does Solar Panels Generate
+See also How Does Solar Photovoltaic Work

 This huge increase in domestic oil and gas production is due to new technologies, particularly drilling and horizontal drilling, which allow companies to access underground deposits that were previously too expensive to mine.
 As a result, the United States was the largest producer of oil and gas in the world in 2018, ahead of Saudi Arabia and Russia, respectively.